Homecoming CoronationPage address: http://www.mnsu.edu/homecoming/court/royalty/

 - To verify the candidate’s GPA with the Registrar’s office, all candidates must sign the grade release form attached to the Homecoming packet and turn it in with the royalty application.

 - All Royalty Court members must attend an informational meeting on Tuesday, September 16, 2014 at 8 p.m.
-If a candidate cannot attend this meeting, the Homecoming Chair or the IMPACT advisor must excuse him or her in advance.
+If a candidate cannot attend this meeting, the Homecoming Chair or the Student Events Team advisor must excuse him or her in advance.
 This meeting will cover the duties of the Homecoming Royalty along with taking the candidates photos.

 - All Royalty Court candidates must attend Cake with the Candidates on Tuesday, September 30 from 11 a.m. to 2 p.m. on the CSU mall.